-For detailed instructions on how to use the entertainment system please refer to the separate instruction booklet supplied with your vehicle.
+For more detailed instructions on how to use your television please refer to the AVTEX instruction booklet supplied with your vehicle.

 Note:

 The reversing camera fitted to this vehicle should be treated as an aide to your reversing.
 Auto-Trail 'VR' Limited will not be held responsible for any accidents caused by driver carelessness.